Kinesys/Kinesys/README.md

 - 🌱 I’m currently learning Webbacking, Reversing and Coding
 - 🔭 I’m always thinking new security issues
-- 👯 I’m always find new security bugs and new trands
+- 👯 I’m always finding new security bugs and new trands